divroll/datafactory/README.md

 ## What is DataFactory?

 DataFactory is a thin abstraction library to Jetbrains Xodus database with a fluent API.
-It allows the "managed" access to the underlying Xodus database through consistent Java API that works both in embedded and in remote through Java RMI.
+It allows a _managed_ access to the underlying database through consistent Java API that works both in an embedded or in a remote context through Java RMI.

 **Requirements:** JDK 7, Maven